Read About Us - Childhood Cancer Charity Essex

 What do we do?

-At Childhood Cancer Charity Essex, the scope of our work is varied and far-reaching.
-We not only provide financial and emotional support inside hospital environments, but we also extend our assistance beyond the hospital walls.
+At MCA Trust, our work is both varied and far-reaching.
+We provide financial and emotional support not only in hospitals but also beyond their walls.

 Lily's Story

-Shortly after the trip, she was thankfully able to return to school and resume a relatively normal routine.
-Lily’s family later expressed that they “couldn’t thank The MCA Trust enough for funding the precious time spent together at DisneyWorld.”
-In summary, childhood cancer charity Essex played an essential role in making these cherished memories possible.
+Soon after, she happily returned to school and resumed a more normal routine.
+Reflecting on the experience, Lily’s family expressed their deep gratitude, saying they “couldn’t thank The MCA Trust enough for funding the precious time spent together at Disney World.

 Names and photos have been changed for privacy